 Ticket prices fluctuate enormously and are affected by various factors.
 For example, prices differ per provider, but the travel period also influences ticket prices.
 It is therefore advisable to look for tickets in advance, that way they are often a lot cheaper.

-It is very easy from the Netherlands to discover parts of Europe in a relatively fast and cheap way.
+It is very easy to discover parts of Europe from the Netherlands relatively quickly and cheaply.
 Germany is therefore extremely suitable to visit from the Netherlands.
 It is close by, there are beautiful cities, and you still get to know new cultures.

-Hopefully this article with the "Best places to visit in Germany from Amsterdam" has helped you to decide which German city you will be visiting next from the Netherlands.
+Hopefully, this article, "Best places to visit in Germany from Amsterdam," has helped you to decide which German city you will be visiting next from the Netherlands.